The truth about Wix and Squarespace

 If you are on the fence about a website builder, ask my son.
 He created a website when he was 5.

-If you are considering a website builder such as Wix, Squarespace or Weebly, here is what Griff could tell you about the DIY web design process and whether a web builder is right for you.
+If you are considering a website builder such as Wix, Squarespace or Weebly, here is what Griff could tell you about the DIY web design process and whether it’s the right fit for you.

 Affordable website design with a process that works for you.